 Low @ | 8.1 | 410 |

-What this means, is that when we test we are usually getting number between 6.8 and 7.3 on Alkalinity, and 370-400 Calcium, and in fact that is what we want to see, as the lower the number, the more consumption occurred since my last dose.
-So, when we get test results closer to our “Dose To” or Target numbers, that is actually the result of a lack of photosynthesis taking place, and our first indicator that we need to investigate what is limiting photosynthesis from happening.
+I think its worth noting that when we test we are usually getting numbers between 6.8 and 7.3, sometimes lower on Alkalinity, and 370-400 Calcium, and in fact that is what we want to see, as the lower the number, the more consumption occurred since the last dose.
+So, when we get test results closer to our “Dose To” or Target numbers, that is actually the result of a lack of photosynthesis taking place, and our first indicator that we need to investigate what is limiting photosynthesis.

 If We were automatically dosing our tanks, even if we were still executing weekly tests, by the time we tested and discovered that photosynthesis had ceased, our tanks would be Overdosed, instead of simply remaining in their target concentrations, further contributing to the stress factors on the coral.
 Calcium at elevated levels become increasingly hard for corals to extract from the water column, making it even harder on a struggling coral, and overdosed alkalinity can lead to burned coral tips.